 A common approach to building agents is to let a single powerful LLM (like GPT-4) handle all reasoning, math, and tool calling.
 However, in this project, a "Pure LLM" approach exhibited significant latency and reliability issues.
 LLMs are comparatively slow and costly when performing simple arithmetic, and they are prone to subtle calculation errors.
 To overcome these limitations, a Neuro-Symbolic architecture was adopted.
 This method assigns "Neuro" tasks (unstructured search, strategy) to the LLM and "Symbolic" tasks (math, distance checks) to Python code.
 This switch drastically reduced latency (as code executes in microseconds) and guaranteed 0% hallucination rates on budget calculations.
 It provides a stable foundation where the AI can be creative, while code ensures it remains correct.

 APPROVED.
-If it failed, the state is marked REJECTED with a specific reason appended.retry_count.
-If retries exceed a threshold, the graph pauses execution.
-It triggers a "Human Intervention" event in the Streamlit UI, allowing the user to force-approve a plan or stop the process.To evaluate the efficiency and reliability of the TravelGraph system, several stress tests were conducted to focus on error handling and negotiation logic.
+If failed, the state is marked REJECTED with a specific reason appended to the shared history.retry_count.N=3), the backend pauses execution and returns a WAITING_FOR_HUMAN status code (422 or 200 with specific flags).To evaluate the efficiency and reliability of the TravelGraph system, several stress tests were conducted to focus on error handling and negotiation logic.

-Follow these steps to run the project locally.
+Follow these steps to deploy the Microservices architecture locally.

 1. Clone the Repository